-This interface sets the relative position of the origin.
+This interface shows the position of the origin.
 Different origin positions can generate different reflections of the graph over the X/Y axis.
-The operation method is the same as those described above.
+The operation method is the same as described above.

-4.4.18 File Management
+4.4.21 Resetting Axes

-Select FILE on the main interface, and the following dialogue box will appear:
+When the green block is on this item, press ENTER, and the following dialogue box will pop up: